Chapter 7: Scaling Up#

 2.1 Research Questions#

-• \(H_0: \mu_1 = \mu_2 = \mu_3 = ...\) (all group means equal)
+• \(H_0: \mu_1 = \mu_2 = \mu_3 = ...\) (All group means are equal)

 • \(H_1:\) At least one group mean differs from the others